Originally recorded in 1973-75, the album “Passion & Politics” was not released until 2017.

 Sunup’s future releases will be collections from the past and include plans to release more new music in 2023 and 2024.
 The upcoming album will be Sunup’s 50th Anniversary Album titled, “The Key Is Love” and will feature the three original members, along with one of the core members from the 80’s to the present.
 This album will be a collection of new recordings drawing from five decades of music the group has performed.

-Brian Soule, Garry Manuel, James “Goon” Wilson, Charlie Castilano.
+Brian Soule, James “Goon” Wilson, Garry Manuel, Charlie Castilano.

 Read the press release about Sunup's reissue of 1995's "Saratoga Sunrise."